 What is an example of how the DCFMLA provides greater rights than the FMLA?

 One example is as follows.
 Because the DCFMLA permits an employee to take sixteen (16) weeks of medical leave over a two-year period, there may be circumstances where an employee exhausts twelve (12) weeks of FMLA leave due to a serious health condition, yet still has four (4) additional weeks of DCFMLA to use.
 For more information, please speak to Human Resources about your particular situation.

 Leave without pay is defined as temporary non-pay status and absence from duty.
 Leave without pay must be approved by the supervisor and in cases of extended leave without pay, also by the unit administrator, and senior administrator.

 Leave without pay normally falls into one of the following categories:

 - Voluntary: An employee requests time off without pay.

-Initial requests for leave without pay may be approved for a maximum of six calendar months (staff) or one semester (Clerc Center teachers).
-Extensions may be granted; however, except in unusual circumstances, leave without pay should not exceed 12 calendar months (staff) or one academic year (Clerc Center teachers).
-Decisions regarding the approval of leave without pay and its duration take into consideration the reason for which the leave is being requested, applicable laws and regulations (e.g., the Family and Medical Leave Acts -- see below), the employee's work history, and impact on program operations and objectives.
+Initial requests for leave without pay (non-FMLA) may be made for a maximum of six calendar months (staff) or one semester (Clerc Center teachers).
+Extensions may be requested; however, except in unusual circumstances, requests for leave without pay should not exceed 12 calendar months (staff) or one academic year (Clerc Center teachers).
+Decisions regarding the approval of requests for leave without pay and its duration take into consideration the reason for which the leave is being requested, applicable laws and regulations (e.g., the Family and Medical Leave Acts -- see above), the employee's work history, and impact on program operations and objectives.
 Leave without pay is not approved beyond the term of the appointment or in instances when an employee accepts employment elsewhere.